 My proudest moment at work is when I became the Co-Chair for the ESPN Veterans Employee Resource Group [ERG] last May.
 It’s been a tremendous honor to work with a great leadership team, partner with our Diversity & Inclusion group and collaborate with other ERG leaders over the last 10 months.
 Although I wasn’t in the military, I have family and friends who have, or who are still active duty, and it is one way for me to give back and thank our employees who served this country.

-Melissa Rawlins contributed to this post; Joe Faraoni took the photos.
+Melissa Rawlins and Joe Faraoni contributed to this post.